-When asked what is currently missing from Thurston County, the following themes were the most common: recreation and activities for all ages, affordable housing, public/alternative transportation, less crime/safety, natural resource protection, response to unhoused population, healthcare access.irthemes were the most common: affordable housing, climate change, environment, clean water, cost of living, crime, growth challenges, taxes, traffic, preservation of agriculture and open spaces.themes were the most common: protected environment/green spaces, affordable housing for all, public transportation, less or no crime, less unhoused, more parks, more agriculture, managed growth with population densities, more diverse and inclusive activities for all ages, good healthcare.
+When asked what is currently missing from Thurston County, the following themes were the most common: recreation and activities for all ages, affordable housing, public/alternative transportation, less crime/safety, natural resource protection, response to unhoused population, healthcare access.

+When asked what the biggest challenges they’re facing right now are, the following themes were the most common: affordable housing, climate change, environment, clean water, cost of living, crime, growth challenges, taxes, traffic, preservation of agriculture and open spaces.

+When asked what their ideal community looks like, the following themes were the most common: protected environment/green spaces, affordable housing for all, public transportation, less or no crime, less unhoused, more parks, more agriculture, managed growth with population densities, more diverse and inclusive activities for all ages, good healthcare.III.
-II.
 AUTHORITY FOR PLANNING

 Thurston County adopts this Comprehensive Plan under the authority of the Washington State Growth Management Act (GMA), RCW 36.70A.
 Other legislation, including the Planning Commission Act (RCW 35.63), provide additional authority for and the procedures to be followed in guiding and regulating the physical development of the county.